MonkDeveper/intimdestruction/README.md

 By accessing or using this code, you acknowledge that you have read, understood, and agree to abide by the terms and conditions set forth in this document.
 If you do not agree with any part of this agreement, you must cease using the code immediately.

-If you have any questions about this agreement, please contact Solace at the official contact information.
+If you have any questions about this agreement, please contact Solace at **solacedevlegal@gmail.com**.

 ---